sayerhs/cpl/docs/source/user/tasks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This task will run a python script within the case directory.
 Like
-``run_command`` task, CPL will ensure that the apporpriate CML version as well
+``run_command`` task, CPL will ensure that the apporpriate OpenFOAM or CML
-as python environment is setup correctly prior to invoking the script.
-The task
+version as well as python environment is setup correctly prior to invoking the
-must provide one mandatory parameter :taskopt:`run_python.script` that contains
+script.
+The task must provide one mandatory parameter :taskopt:`run_python.script`
-the path to the python script to be executed.
-User can pass additional options
+that contains the path to the python script to be executed.
+User can pass
-to this task as documented below.
+additional options to this task as documented below.

 .. code-block:: yaml